 Use “hidden” space.
 Free up valuable cabinet and drawer space by installing hooks for coffee mugs and utensils under cabinets.
 Hang pots from an attractive rack on the ceiling.
 Make use of blank wall space or a backsplash by adding a utensil rack.
 Nest and stack pots, bowls and pans to maximize your storage space.

 Abolish the junk drawer.
 There’s no need for a “miscellaneous” catch-all space if every item has a designated place.
 Use small dividers to stop pencils, coupons and gadgets from jumbling together.
 Keep plastic grocery bags tidy by stuffing them into a dispenser.

 Paper trail.
 If you can’t seem to eliminate the piles of takeout menus, recipes torn out of magazines and other such paper clutter from your kitchen, at least contain them.
 Sort them into categories, put them into colorful file folders and stow them in magazine binders near your cookbooks.

 Play favorites.
 Group items by how frequently you use them.
 Put your favorite cookware, dishes and glassware in the front of cabinets for easy access.
-Store specialty cookware and less-frequently used appliances and utensils like blenders, quesadilla makers and food processors tucked away but easy to find when you need them.
+Store specialty cookware and less-frequently used appliances and utensils like blenders, food processors and pastry bags tucked away but easy to find when you need them.

 Smart appliances.
 If you’re considering larger changes to your kitchen, such as buying new appliances or remodeling, a little foresight could save countless hours of clutter-busting down the line.
 Look for refrigerators that maximize interior space through strategically placed compartments; they’ll make it easy to organize leftovers, large soda bottles and produce.